Premenstrual syndrome: how to alleviate the symptoms

 Digestive disorders

-Confusing emotional vagaries
+Confusing emotional ups and downs

-Concerning vitality, it is generally altered ranging from intense fatigue to lethargy.
+Concerning vitality, it is generally altered, ranging from intense fatigue to lethargy.

 A purely clinical diagnosis